jpainam/discolaire/README.md

       └─ shared tsconfig you can extend from
 ```

 > In this template, we use `@repo` as a placeholder for package names.
-As a user, you might want to replace it with your own organization or project name.
-You can use find-and-replace to change all the instances of `@repo` to something like `@my-company` or `@project-name`.

 ## Quick Start

-> **Note**
-> The [db](./packages/db) package is preconfigured to use Supabase and is **edge-bound** with the [Vercel Postgres](https://github.com/vercel/storage/tree/main/packages/postgres) driver.
-If you're using something else, make the necessary modifications to the [schema](./packages/db/src/schema) as well as the [client](./packages/db/src/index.ts) and the [Prisma schema](./packages/db/prisma/schema.prisma).
-If you want to switch to non-edge database driver, remove `export const runtime = "edge";` [from all pages and api routes](https://github.com/t3-oss/create-t3-turbo/issues/634#issuecomment-1730240214).

 To get it running, follow the steps below: